luoxindi/KnowER/README.md

 ### Usage 📝

 Currently, there are two ways to do your job.
 Here we provide tutorials of using command line as well as editing file to configure your model.
-The following is an example about how to use muKG in Python.
+The following is an example about how to use μKG in Python.
 You can choose different tasks, select the specific model and change the mode (training or evaluation) here.
 The hyperparameter files are stored in the  subfolder `args`.
 It maintains compelete details for training process.

 ```python
 model_name = 'model name'